jamesscottbrown/cv/cv.md

 * April 2020-January 2021: **Research Associate** in the [Visual+Interactive Data](https://visualinteractivedata.github.io/) group at the University of Edinburgh (60% FTE).
 My main responsibility in this role was to create a tool to help support the writing of local clinical guidelines that incorporated the latest research findings by enabling clinicians to find similar existing guidelines that have been shared.
 This was [repurposed](http://covidreports.co.uk/) to help Public Health doctors and other users to find the evidence documents informing government policy and advice.
-I was also involved in various smaller projects related to visualisation in support of [ISARIC 4C](http://isaric4c.net/) (the Coronavirus Clinical Characterisation Consortium), such as risk calculators.
+I was also involved in various smaller projects related to visualization in support of [ISARIC 4C](http://isaric4c.net/) (the Coronavirus Clinical Characterisation Consortium), such as risk calculators.
-Delivering these projects involves designing new visualisations and user interfaces, and implementing them using Python and JavaScript.
+Delivering these projects involves designing new visualizations and user interfaces, and implementing them using Python and JavaScript.

 * **January 2020-**: **Software Engineer** in the [Centre for Population Approaches for Non-Communicable Disease Prevention](https://www.ndph.ox.ac.uk/cpnp) within the Nuffield Department of Population Health/[Big Data Institute](https://www.bdi.ox.ac.uk/) at the University of Oxford.
 I work on a tool that scrapes the websites of online retailers in order to construct a longitudinal dataset of the prices and nutritional content of foods ([FoodDB](https://www.ndph.ox.ac.uk/cpnp/research-projects/fooddb-and-myshop)).
 I am also involved in research using this dataset, including the creation of a browser extension to help consumers make healthier food choices by providing information at the point-of-purchase (BetterBasket).
 I was working in this role full-time, but reduced my hours whilst working on projects at the University of Edinburgh.